sjp38/linux/Documentation/mm/damon/design.rst

-The monitoring-related information including the monitoring request specification and DAMON-based operation schemes are stored in a data structure called DAMON ``context``.
+The monitoring-related information including the monitoring request specification and DAMON-based operation schemes are stored in a data structure called DAMON :c:type:`context <damon_ctx>`.
 DAMON executes each context with a kernel thread called ``kdamond``.
 Multiple kdamonds could run in parallel, for different types of monitoring.

 To know how user-space can do the configurations and start/stop DAMON, refer to :ref:`DAMON sysfs interface <sysfs_interface>` documentation.